Extending the Mann-Kendall test to allow for measurement uncertainty: Introduction

-In light of the above, it might be required to apply a \textit{level of relevant difference (LRD)} on observations, that is, define $d$ such that a pair $(X_i,X_j)$ will be considered a tie if $|X_i-X_j|\leq d$.
-The value of $d$ could be defined on the basis of known or assumed measurement error, given the observations nature and/or the way in which they were obtained.
-Such an approach could have awkward implications for the application of the traditional Mann-Kendall test.
-In the above example, by applying a $LRD$ of $d=0.6$ we get the seemingly paradoxical situation where in the ordered sample (lower part of Table \ref{T1} and denoting by $DBP_{(i)}$ the $i$-ith ranked observation) $DBP_{(3)}=DBP_{(4)}, DBP_{(4)}=DBP_{(5)}$ but $DBP_{(3)} \neq DBP_{(5)}$.
+In light of the above, it might be worthwhile to apply a \textit{level of relevant difference (LRD)} on observations, that is, define $d$ such that a pair $(X_i,X_j)$ will be considered a tie if $|X_i-X_j|\leq d$.
+The value of $d$ could be defined on the basis of an expert estimate of a relevant difference, but also to a known or assumed measurement error.
+However, in the above example by applying a $LRD$ of $d=0.6$ we get the seemingly paradoxical situation where in the ordered sample (lower part of Table \ref{T1} and denoting by $DBP_{(i)}$ the $i$-ith ranked observation) $DBP_{(3)}=DBP_{(4)}, DBP_{(4)}=DBP_{(5)}$ but $DBP_{(3)} \neq DBP_{(5)}$.
 One can imagine that applying a $LRD$ rule can result in highly complex tie structures, which we will refer to as \textit{partially tied observations}.
-The $S$ statistic cannot account for such complications as presented in Equation \ref{eq:2.1}.
+The $S$ statistic as presented in Equation \ref{eq:2.1} cannot account for such complications, and a modification for the estimation of $S$ is required.

 The paper is organized as follows: In the next section, the Mann-Kendall test is extended to be able to account for partially tied observation with the key extension being the generalization of the variance formula of $S$.
 In section 3 a simulation study is presented to illustrate the performance of the extended test compared to the classical test.
 In section 4 the extended version is applied to a real data set where it is implemented within the Regional test for trend.
 The final section provides a discussion on the extended test.